2023 RIBA Local Initiative Funding guidance

 Step seven: Report on the project

-Naturally, RIBA seeks to ensure continuous improvement both to the LIF process and also the funded projects that are delivered.
-Reviewing the project against the priorities within the 2022-23 Biennial Plan will help the regional RIBA teams to measure the success of your project.
+Naturally, RIBA seeks to ensure continuous improvement both to the LIF process and the funded projects that are delivered.
+Reviewing the project against the criteria listed above will help the regional RIBA teams to measure the success of your project.

 Do you want to capture audience feedback and insight into the member experience?
 We can support you in developing a bespoke feedback form for use, to capture the information you need for planning future projects.